ducksoupdev/go-do/README.md

 ### Error response struct

-The error response struct is used to return an error response from a function.
+The `ErrorResponse` struct is used to construct an error response in a function in conjunction with the `Response` struct.
 It has `Title`, `StatusCode` and `Detail` fields.

 ```go
 func Main(in Request) (*functions.Response, error) {